 For all other assets, you have longer to make your tax payment: you need to report it by 31 December in the tax year after you made the gain.
-So if you sold shares in February 2021, you’d need to report it by 31 December, 2021.
+So if you sell shares in February 2022, you’d need to report it by 31 December, 2022.
 Once you’ve reported it, you should receive a letter or email from HMRC giving you a payment reference number and telling you how to pay.

 There are various assets that are exempt from CGT.
 In general, you can give as much as you like to your husband, wife, civil partner or a charity without occurring capital gains.
 This can be a useful tax-planning device, as we’ll explain later.
 You also won’t have to pay CGT on: